Senhua-Liu/Advanced-Programming-Project/README.md

 View internship guidelines and requirements.
 Search and retrieve internship-related documents using a keyword-based search engine.
 Receive notifications and reminders for upcoming deadlines and milestones.
-- Finally, in the admin space:
+- Finally, in the admin space (only one admin):
 Access to all internship reports and documents submitted by students.